Skip to main content

 Discover what this means

-County Assessors
+Activity Assessors

 FS120104 p2

-Assessor qualification tables updated October 2023
+Activity Assessor qualification tables updated October 2023

-How to become a County Assessor
+How to Become an Activity Assessor

 Find out more about funding and grants.

-It's important that County Assessors remain current and up to date and active within their activity.
-To ensure that they are, all County Assessors must keep their qualifications current as outlined in the County Assessor Qualifications table and in addition are required to have been on at least two days (14 hours) of technical update workshops within the last five years.
+It's important that Activity Assessors remain current and up to date and active within their activity.
+To ensure that they are, all County Assessors must keep their qualifications current as outlined in the Activity Assessor Qualifications table and in addition are required to have been on at least two days (14 hours) of technical update workshops within the last five years.
 This figure should be seen as the minimum rather than the target and should include at least one day of technical updates for the activity and at least one day of assessing skills updates.
 These updates can include events such as:

 • Scout Association assessor workshops

-• National governing body assessor workshops
+• National Governing Body assessor workshops

-• National governing body qualification revalidation events
+• National Governing Body qualification revalidation events

 Attend assessor meetings